-During bridal portrait sessions, your photographer will help you get comfortable being photographed in your dress, and will discover the poses and angles that make you look the best.
-This knowledge will save valuable time on your wedding day!
-Instead of experimenting with angles, you will both know exactly what looked amazing in your bridal portraits!
+Your photographer will help you get comfortable being photographed in your dress, and will find the poses and angles that make you look the best.
+This will save valuable time on your wedding day!
+Instead of experimenting with angles, you will both know exactly what looked amazing in your wedding photos.

 Your photographer will also already know what features of your dress are your favorite.
 They’ll be able to jump right in and focus on those details.

 Lastly, being in your wedding dress and hanging out in a cool location is really fun!
-I’ve never seen a bride regret taking bridal portraits.
+Like I said, I’ve never seen a bride regret taking bridal portraits.

-Remember that there is no pressure at all to be perfect!
+Remember that there is no pressure at all to be “perfect”!
 This time is all about experimenting.
 So take a few extra minutes getting your hair done to really discover what you like the best.
-Ask to try out fancy poses, and don’t be afraid to chose your dream location.
+Ask to try out fancy poses, and don’t be afraid to choose your dream location, whether that be your venue or not.
 Bridal portraits are all about you!